 Investments are stated at fair value.
 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 See Note 3 for discussion of fair value measurements.
 Purchases and sales of investments are recorded on a trade-date basis.
 Interest income is recorded on the accrual basis.
 Dividends are recorded on the ex-dividend date.
+Net appreciation (depreciation) includes the Plan's gains and losses on investments bought and sold as well as held during the year.

-The Schwab Stable Value Fund is one of the common collective trust funds held by the Plan which invests primarily in synthetic guaranteed investment contracts ("synthetic GICs").
-The contracts held by the fund are considered to be fully benefit responsive investment contracts as defined in FASB Accounting Standards Codification ("ASC") Subtopic 962-325-55-5 to 55-7.
+The Schwab Stable Value Select Fund is one of the common collective trust funds held by the Plan which invests primarily in synthetic guaranteed investment contracts ("synthetic GICs").
+The contracts held by the fund are considered to be fully benefit responsive investment contracts as defined in Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Subtopic 962-325-55-5 to 55-7.
 Participants may direct the withdrawal or transfer of all or a portion of their investment contract at contract value.
 Contract value represents contributions made to the fund, plus accrued interest, less participant withdrawals.
 Certain Company-initiated events limit the ability of the Plan to transact at contract value with the issuer.
 Such events include layoffs, early retirement options, sales of a division, division closure, and Plan termination.
 The Plan administrator does not believe that the occurrence of any of these events, which would limit the Plan's ability to continue to transact at contract value with members, is probable.

 A synthetic GIC consists of two components: 1) a portfolio of bonds and other assets that are owned by the fund, and 2) wrap contracts.
 The wrap contracts are obligated to provide an interest rate not less than zero.
 These contracts provide that realized and unrealized gains and losses on the underlying assets are not reflected in the net assets of the fund as part of the fair value, but rather are amortized over the duration of the underlying assets, through adjustments to the future interest crediting rate (which is the rate earned by participants in the fund for the underlying investments).
-The wrap contracts' adjustments to the interest crediting rates of the Schwab Stable Value Fund are typically reset on a monthly or quarterly basis.
+The wrap contracts' adjustments to the interest crediting rates of the Schwab Stable Value Select Fund are typically reset on a monthly or quarterly basis.
 There are no reserves against contract value for credit risk of a contract issuer or otherwise.